cloudprivacylabs/json2rdf/README.md

 ### LSA Data Ingestion

-LSA already provides tools to ingest data and product a labeled property graph, so we will use those.
-LSA ingests a data file based on a schema variant (remember: a schema variant is a schema annotated using overlays) and produces a labeled property graph.
+LSA already provides tools to ingest data and produce a labeled property graph, so we will use those.
+LSA ingests a data file based on a schema variant and produces a labeled property graph.
 The following image illustrates the data ingestion process.

 ![Ingestion Pipeline](pipeline.png)